gitlabhq/omnibus-gitlab/README.md

 overwritten by future updates.
 If you want to run a custom version of GitLab you can [build your own package](doc/build.md) or use [another installation method][CE README].

-## Upgrading

-Instructions for updating your Omnibus installation and upgrading from a manual installation are in the [update doc](doc/update.md).

 ## Acknowledgments